slav123/slav123.github.io/content/english/_index.md

 url: /mr-slav-i-solve-problems/
 thumbnail: /images/2018/11/maxresdefault.jpg
 ---
-Quite often people ask me what I do for living, and I always struggle.
-Am I a programmer ?
-Web developer ?
-Software Engineer ?
-Software Architect ?
-Technical Lead ?
-Technical Director ? &#8211; I owned each of these titles among my carrier and still don&#8217;t know what is the best one.
+People often ask me what my job title is and what I do for a living, and I always struggle.
+Am I a programmer?
+Web developer?
+Software Engineer?
+Solution Architect?
+Technical Lead?
+Technical Director? &#8211; I owned each of these titles in my carrier and still don&#8217;t know the best one.

-I think my best skill is _intuition_ &#8211; sometimes I just know what will be the bottleneck in software / setup or just know what is the best solution without testing it first.
+I solve problems using my 20 years of experience and excellent intuition.

 Anyways &#8211; please check my [work][1] to see what actual problems I did solved&#8230;